drawwithcode/2018-group-work-group-07/README.md

 - Theorethical

-We search in different platforms the animals endangered or threatened and we select the most interesting for our projects.
-This are some of the sources: Proceedings of the National Academy of Sciences, World Wild Life, NYT, BBC, IUCN Red List of Threatened Animals (https://www.iucnredlist.org/).
-Also we search for articles about the topic that could make our story more deep.
+We search in different platforms the animals endangered or threatened and we selected the most interesting for our projects.
+These are some of the sources: Proceedings of the National Academy of Sciences, World Wild Life, NYT, BBC and IUCN Red List of Threatened Animals (https://www.iucnredlist.org/).
+Also we search for articles about the topic that could make our story more deeper.
 For example: the economics of finding the endangered species (http://www.rff.org/blog/2010/economics-endangered-species).

 ## Visual recap of the project